 From humble beginnings, in a small room within Active Rehabilitation Physiotherapy in South Brisbane, we first saw children experiencing problems with day and night time wetting.
 It did not take long for the word to spread and we were soon inundated with concerned parents and medical professionals seeking expert advice in the area of children’s continence.
 Since those early days, the Mars Clinic has grown from strength to strength.
-Recognising the need to make our services more available to the wider community, the Mars Clinic has now expanded across Brisbane and the Gold Coast and provides assessment and treatment to children and adolescents with a broad range of bladder and bowel conditions.
+Recognising the need to make our services more available to the wider community, the Mars Clinic has now expanded across Brisbane and the Ipswich region, and provides assessment and treatment to children and adolescents with a broad range of bladder and bowel conditions.
 People travel from all over Queensland and northern NSW to attend the Mars Clinic.

 Our team continues to grow, with specially qualified, child and youth focused physiotherapists, and strong management and administrative support.

 Our specially trained Physiotherapists are invited to speak at specialist paediatric and continence workshops throughout the country and are expert at the treatment of children’s bladder and bowel conditions.

 We continue to provide education to parents, teachers, carers and medical professionals regarding the current evidence for treatment of children’s bladder and bowel disorders.
 We also participate heavily in research projects to validate our assessment and treatment techniques.

 We look forward to continuing to service our community and to providing solutions for children, adolescents and their families.
 With further Mars Clinic expansion anticipated, our future is exciting.
 We look forward to sharing it with you.